byezy/frencli/README.md

 ### Undo

-The `undo` command allows you to reverse the very last batch of renames performed in the current directory.
+The `undo` subcommand allows you to reverse the very last batch of renames performed in the current directory.
 It uses a hidden `.fren_history.json` file to keep track of changes.

 ```bash
 # Check what can be undone